STEllAR-GROUP/tutorials/cscs2017/session1/README.md

     * schedulers can steal (some do, some don't)

-    * you can choose a scheduler when you create an executor
+    * you can choose a scheduler when you create an executor (not really though)

 * Tasks can be